PawanKumarTummawar/Zigment-AI-Frontend-Final/README.md

 # Zigment AI Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It serves as the frontend for the **Zigment AI** platform, developed using React.js.
+It serves as the frontend Technical Assessment for the **Zigment AI** , developed using React.js.
 The app is designed for interacting with JSON data, featuring an intuitive interface for AI-driven services.

 ## Setup Instructions